paulologeh/RouteDistanceCalculator/README.md

 ## Installation
-Open up your terminal and clone the repository locally
+Open up your terminal and clone the repository locally, or download as ZIP
 ```bash
 git clone https://github.com/paulologeh/RouteDistanceCalculator.git
 ```